ENSpunks/Causal-Relativity-Public-/README.md

 1. Laws of physics are the same relative to all frames of reference.
 2. Mass causes space to curve, relative to the location of mass space, and curvature propagtes outward at a constant speed.
-3. Entropy causes quantized mass to emit light that propagates outward from mass curvature in space at a constant.
+3. Entropy causes quantized mass to emit light that propagates outward from mass curvature in space at a constant the speed.
 4. Mass, light, and gravity unifiy in space relative to any frame of reference and relative to its own frame creating a fourth spatial coordinate relative to all causal interactions in space.

 ---